Origin and First Appearance, Mace Blitzkrieg

 The character only lasted seven issues before disappearing.
 After DC acquired her, she was retconned into the Earth Two All-Star Squadron.

-Miss America (Madeline Frank)
+Origin and First Appearance, Miss America (Madeline Frank)

 Timely Comics' Miss America was a mainstay in their superhero comics until 1948.